-Well, firstly and most importantly, if you’re with a VoIP provider that supplies VoIP apps (aka softphones) which underperform relative to your needs and expectations, you’ll actually need to use a desk phone if you want to use a VoIP service.
+Well, firstly and most importantly, if you’re with a VoIP provider that supplies VoIP apps (aka softphones) that underperform relative to your needs and expectations, you’ll actually need to use a desk phone if you want to use a VoIP service.
 What’s more, since a VoIP phone system represents the best infrastructure a team can have for handling internal and external voice communications, desk phones commonly represent the only option for businesses.

 And that’s not necessarily a bad thing.
 Desk phones are what a lot of office workers are used to and, in conjunction with a powerful VoIP phone system, they’ve a lot of functionality to brag about.
 Full phone books of contacts can be imported to your VoIP desk phone quickly and easily with just a .csv file and your phone’s browser-based GUI.
 Expected features like call forwarding, monitoring and parking are available on your desk phone, in addition to a range of as are quick and easy shortcodes to access these features.

 The pros of using desk phones for your business.

 - Workers are familiar with physical desk phones in the office

 - A dedicated physical work phone separates business from personal life

 - A wide variety of models are available, including corded and cordless phones

 - Large enterprises can benefit from multi-line extension modules and hardware

 - Desk phone buttons, shortcuts and soft keys can be easily customised

 Desk Phone Negatives